 You can donate via Paypal, just enter an amount and click the donate button - thank you.

 Acidification of freshwater lakes in Nova Scotia is causing concern in many aspects of its ecosystems, including Common loon productivity levels and fish composition.
-Kejimkujik National Park and surrounding area contains poor acid buffering geology and soils.
+Kejimkujik National Park and National Historic Site and surrounding area contains poor acid buffering geology and soils.
 The area is topographically low in comparison to surrounding areas, receives deposition of acid rain from major emission producers in central Canada and the northeastern United States, and the area's lakes are small and shallow.
 This causes relatively low pH levels in the freshwater lakes of the area.
 Evidence shows acidity to be recovering in precipitation after a reduction in emissions, but at a slower rate than originally expected.
 Monitoring has been undertaken to acquire information on water quality that will lead to a model for future management plans.

-By measuring pH, dissolved oxygen, temperature and conductivity of selected lakes in and around Kejimkujik National Park and National Historic Site, we will gain an understanding of how emission reductions and climate variations affect acidity, and better understand how water quality affects ecosystems in the long term.
+By measuring pH, dissolved oxygen, temperature, and conductivity of selected lakes in and around Kejimkujik National Park and National Historic Site, we will gain an understanding of how emission reductions and climate variations affect acidity, and better understand how water quality affects ecosystems in the long term.

 Parks Canada